 Book in your own building inspection

-There’s nothing more off-putting to a buyer than having their contract building inspection done and finding problems that could have been fixed before the house went on the market in the first place.
+There’s nothing more off-putting to a buyer than having their contract building inspections in Melbourne done and finding problems that could have been fixed before the house went on the market in the first place.
 Not only does it worry the buyers and put all concerned in a stressful situation, it can make it look like the house has not been well maintained by the current owners, and possibly previous too.

 If you’re looking for an honest thorough independent building inspection before you put your house on the market – Give us a call today and we would be more than happy to assist you.